AutoCAD or Fusion 360, which is better? What are the differences between AutoCAD and Fusion 360?

 Fusion360 can simulate how a CAM machine might cut a 3D part out of the raw material.
 Keep in mind; this is another Cloud Credit service.
 (See Fusion 360 Cloud Credits section below for a few more details)

-Fusion 360 has a menu of industry-standard CAMs that can perform the machining process to predict potential manufacturing problems before they happen.
+Fusion 360 has a menu of industry-standard CAMs that can replicate the real-life process to predict potential manufacturing problems before they happen.

 AutoCAD and Fusion360 can both produce some impressive photorealistic renderings.
 Renderings are critical when it comes to showing off.
 It may not seem important to you, but you need to consider that the best professionals in their business are going to push the envelope in every way they can to present their product as the best of the best.